jcmunozmora/TreesOnFarm_Uganda/README.md

  # syntaxis

 At the *syntaxis* folder, you can find the following codes in R in Stata.
 Data preparation (eg. cleaning, creation of variables and so on) were made using R, the final regression analysis was made using STATA 13.
-As we have tried several specification, you will find that each variable was built for all waves.
-In our current analysis, we don't use all of them, yet we can explore to include more of these variables.
+Although we don't use  all controls, wyou can download a full set of household controls for all waves.

-  There are
+The codes are the following:

   ## Codes for building the data set